OWASP/owasp-mastg/Document/0x04h-Testing-Code-Quality.md

 [Manual memory management](https://en.wikipedia.org/wiki/Manual_memory_management) is typically required in native libraries written in C/C++ where ARC and GC do not apply.
 The developer is responsible for doing proper memory management.
 Manual memory management is known to enable several major classes of bugs into a program when used incorrectly, notably violations of [memory safety](https://en.wikipedia.org/wiki/Memory_safety) or [memory leaks](https://en.wikipedia.org/wiki/Memory_leak).

-See more information in ["Memory Corruption Bugs (MSTG-CODE-8)"](#memory-corruption-bugs-mstg-code-8).
+More information can be found in ["Memory Corruption Bugs (MSTG-CODE-8)"](#memory-corruption-bugs-mstg-code-8).

 ### Stack Smashing Protection

-SSP (Stack Smashing Protection aka. [canaries](https://en.wikipedia.org/wiki/Stack_buffer_overflow#Stack_canaries)) helps prevent stack buffer overflow attacks by means of having a small integer right before the return pointer.
-A buffer overflow attack often overwrites a region of memory in order to overwrite the return pointer and take over the process-control.
-In that case, the canary gets overwritten as well.
-Therefore, the value of the canary is always checked to make sure it has not changed before a routine uses the return pointer on the stack.
+[Stack canaries] (https://en.wikipedia.org/wiki/Stack_buffer_overflow#Stack_canaries) help prevent stack buffer overflow attacks by storing a hidden integer value on the stack right before the return pointer.
+This value is then validated before the return statement of the function is executed.
+A buffer overflow attack often overwrites a region of memory in order to overwrite the return pointer and take over the program flow.
+If stack canaries are enabled, they will be overwritten as well and the CPU will know that the memory has been tampered with.

-Stack buffer overflow is a type of the more general programming malfunction known as [buffer overflow](https://en.wikipedia.org/wiki/Buffer_overflow) (or buffer overrun).
+Stack buffer overflow is a type of the more general programming vulnerability known as [buffer overflow](https://en.wikipedia.org/wiki/Buffer_overflow) (or buffer overrun).
 Overfilling a buffer on the stack is more likely to **derail program execution** than overfilling a buffer on the heap because the stack contains the return addresses for all active function calls.

 ## References